poetlifeart/poetlifeart.github.io/_posts/2025-07-13-policy-gradient-theorem.md

-In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct some minor mistakes and typoes in that paper.
+In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct minor mistakes and typoes in that paper.

 ## 1. Objective: Maximizing Expected Return